bergmannjg/fshafas/src/fshafas.python.package/readme.md

 ## Build steps

-* dotnet fable-py fshafas.fsproj, compiles F# files from the nuget package to Python,
+* dotnet fable fshafas.fsproj --lang Python, compiles F# files from the nuget package to Python,
-* python3 -m build, combines the [fshafas](./fshafas) Python module with the compiled files to a Python package.
+* python3.9 -m build, combines the [fshafas](./fshafas) Python module with the compiled files to a Python package.

 ## Example